Hälleviksstrand

 Hälleviksstrand is a locality situated in Orust Municipality, Västra Götaland County, Sweden with 214 inhabitants in 2010.

 Hälleviksstrand is often locally called Strana and is a fishing town.
 2015 Hälleviksstrand had a population of less than 200 inhabitants.

 History

-It's unknown when Hälleviksstrand was founded, the first written sources of it were found in 1617.
-Fishermen set up camps along its coast and started constructing lodgings from there.
-During the 1700's and the herring period many farmers from the hinterland of Orust started to move to the coast and to Hälleviksstrand to fish for herring.
-At the end of the 1800's the town grew with a new hot bathhouse and a borading house.
-Soon the mountain behind the coast was also being built on.
-In the beginning of the 1900's a shipyard was constructed and Hälleviksstrand was flourishing.
+It is unknown when Halleviksstrand was founded; the first written sources about it date back to 1617.
+Fishermen set up camps along the coast and began constructing lodgings there.
+During the 1700s and the herring period, many farmers from the hinterland of Orust began moving to the coast and to Halleviksstrand to fish for herring.
+By the end of the 1800s, the town had grown, with the addition of a new hot bathhouse and a boarding house.
+Soon, a mountain was also built behind the coast.
+In the early 1900s, a shipyard was constructed, and Hälleviksstrand flourished.